What are the best banks for digital nomads?

 Wise gives you the option to have a local bank account in 10 countries/regions, including the US, Europe, UK, Australia and Singapore.
 This means you can receive direct payment in any of those currencies.

-It really is an international bank designed for full-time travellers.
+It really is an international bank designed for full-time travelers.

 Wise is entirely free to open an account and they don’t offer any paid premium accounts.